Rangers vs. Mariners MLB Betting Odds, Trends & Prediction

-The Texas Rangers remain in Seattle to face the Mariners at 7:15 PM ET on Saturday night on FOX.
-It’s Game 2 of a three-game set.
+The Texas Rangers remain in Seattle to face the Mariners at 4:10 PM ET on Sunday afternoon.
+It’s Game 3 of a three-game set.
 Keep reading for our Rangers vs. Mariners betting prediction.

 Can the Mariners win the game outright as money-line home favorites?